root-project/root/roofit/doc/developers/roofit_ad.md

 (PDFs), perform maximum likelihood fits, perform statistical tests, etc.

-## Proof of Concept: Speeding up RooFit using Automatic Differentiation
+## Proof of Concept: Speeding up RooFit using Automatic Differentiation (AD)

 RooFit is used to reduce statistical models (functions) to find a set of parameters that minimize the value of the function.
 This minimization happens via one of several methods relying heavily on the computation of derivatives of the function with respect to its free parameters.
-Currently, the computation of Numerical Derivatives is the most time consuming component of RooFit [^1].
+Currently, the computation of Numerical Derivatives is the most time-consuming component of RooFit [^1].
 On the other hand, derivatives computed using the Automatic Differentiation tool [Clad] have been shown to be far more efficient [^2].